-- After you’ve finished cleaning all the smoke damaged surfaces, use a different sponge to rinse the walls and ceiling with clean water.
+- After cleaning all the smoke-damaged surfaces, use a different sponge to rinse the walls and ceiling with clean water.

 - Wait until it dries completely.

-Even with non-smoke damaged walls, you need to put a primer down before painting.
+Even with non-smoke-damaged walls, you must put a primer down before painting.
 For smoke-damaged walls, you need to make sure that there are no more stains on the walls before applying primer.

 Double-check to make sure your walls are completely clean, then begin priming.
-Priming the walls is easier than painting because although it should be completely even, it doesn’t need to be perfect.
-Just make sure you’re covering the stains and you’ll be good to go.
+Priming the walls is more convenient than painting because although it should be completely even, it doesn’t need to be perfect.
+Make sure you’re covering the stains, and you’ll be ready to go.

-When priming, we recommend using two coats to ensure full coverage and stain blockage.
+We recommend using two coats to ensure full coverage and stain blockage when priming.
 You must leave two hours for the primer to dry before attempting to paint over it.
-Also be sure to take the following safety precautions:
+Also, be sure to take the following safety precautions: